mozilla/i18n-abide/README.md

 And run a string merge:

-    $ merge-po.sh ./locale
+    $ merge_po.sh ./locale

 A merge takes strings from our ``.pot`` files and pushes them into our ``.po`` files.
 If you have ``podebug`` installed, it also automatically translates ``db-LB``.

 ``db-LB`` is a special
 **debug** locale.
 To trigger it, set your Browser or Operating System language to Italian (Switzerland) which is ``it-CH``.
-This fake locale ``db-LB`` will be triggered, it is David Bowie speak for the region of Labrynth.
+This fake locale ``db-LB`` will be triggered, it is David Bowie speak for the region of Labyrinth.
 Oh, hell ya a Dude / Bowie Mashup.
 That just happened.

 Example: ``locale/db_LB/LC_MESSAGES/messages.po``